VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 |**Listed Acreage** (2023 Grand List)          |5,609,102 ac              |
 |**Mapped Acreage** (statewide parcel dataset) |5,786,273 ac              |
 |                                              |*177,171 ac difference*   |

+**Table X: Statewide Discrepancy in Listed and Mapped Acreage.** *While some disagreement is expected, differences in listed and mapped acreage may warrant further investigation of Grand List recordings and/or mapping.*

 - 42,162 grand list records had no listed acreage
 - Mapped acreage was calculated for parcels only based on property type (PROPTYPE) field